shitcoinsociety/shitcoinswap/README.md

 Here we go again.

-This is the Shitcoin Swap Launchpad, the perfect place to launch, promote, and trade your own ~shitcoins~ revolutionary decentralized currencies.
+Welcome to Shitcoin Swap, the perfect place to launch, promote, and trade your own ~shitcoins~ revolutionary decentralized currencies.

+## Why Open Source?

+We want to provide an open platform that can easily integrate with any current and upcoming decentralized networks.
+At first, we were searching for some kind of standardized protocol or API that would allow platforms like ours to easily communicate with these networks.
+However, we did not find any.
+That's why we're (currently) developing this platform in the open, allowing developers to implement network integrations as straight-forward Ruby modules.

 ## Contributing